 IPIECA has outlined some key guiding principles relevant for water management across the life-cycle of oil and gas operations.
 These principles are embedded in the good practices guidance documents that are developed.

-Water risk assessment and good practice
+Water risk assessment

 Identifying and assessing water risks throughout the life cycle of oil and gas activities is an essential component of a company’s water strategy, particularly as projects can last decades.
 IPIECA has developed two tools to aid in this process.